“Don’t care what anyone thinks about you!”

 When we place extreme emphasis on not caring what others think of us or our behavior, we are at risk of becoming anti-social.
 After all, group norms are the glue that holds us together.
 When someone goes out of their way to reject the group’s values and takes an extreme position, both sides suffer.

 An example of this might be highly rebellious adolescents that reject their parent’s values.
 Being anti-something doesn’t necessarily mean that we are pro- something.

 On the other hand, extreme insistence on conforming to group norms is equally harmful.
 We see this when religions, cults, or governments take extreme measures to exert authority over others in order to suppress individual expression.

 The more conscious we are, the more we see that respecting our individuality and the group are not mutually exclusive.
 We are free to embrace the importance of both simultaneously.

-Consciously giving and receiving feedback is a mechanism that helps us maintain healthy relationships, and social bonds.
+Giving and receiving conscious feedback is a mechanism that helps us maintain healthy relationships and social bonds.
 Unconsciously giving and receiving feedback, on the other hand, is often destructive to relationships and social bonds.
 In fact, this is often how feuds, and even wars are started.

-First things first: determine whether giving feedback is warranted.
+First things first: determine whether giving conscious feedback is warranted.
 Is it useful?

 Ask yourself a few questions first:

 Unsolicited advice is rarely welcome.
 If the person didn’t ask, they are less likely to be open to your feedback.
 But there are ways to consciously give unsolicited feedback.